High Peak Team

 Derbyshire Recovery and Peer Support Service

-Rethink Mental Illness has been awarded a contract with Derbyshire County Council and Derby and Derbyshire CCG to deliver a county-wide Recovery and Peer Support Service.
+Rethink Mental Illness has been awarded a contract with Derbyshire County Council and NHS Derby and Derbyshire Integrated Care Board to deliver a county-wide Recovery and Peer Support Service.
 The service will help people improve and maintain their mental health and wellbeing and reconnect with their local community by offering access to targeted one-to-one staff support, telephone support and community groups, and is open to anyone over the age of 18 living in Derbyshire who is experiencing mental ill health.

 Skills to Recovery